Agoric/agoric-sdk/packages/store/README.md

    `myArray.map(Store.get)`.
 You can't do either of these with Map, because the Map methods are not tied to a particular Map instance.

-See @agoric/weak-store for the wrapper around JavaScript's WeakMap abstraction.